Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Approach

-{\bf Steerable Anatomy Detector.} DETR \cite{carion2020end} handles object detection as a direct set prediction problem through the conjunction of the bipartite matching loss and Transformer \cite{vaswani2017attention} with parallel decoding of queries.
-Queries in DETR demonstrate the preference on object spatial locations and sizes in a statistical perspective.
-If there exists a deterministic binding between the learned query embedding and anatomical structures, a steerable object parsing paradigm for medical imaging is achievable.
+{\bf Steerable Anatomy Detector.} DETR~\cite{carion2020end} revolutionizes object detection by framing it as a direct set prediction problem.
+It eliminates the need for traditional components like the region proposal network (RPN) and non-maximum suppression (NMS).
+DETR leverages a Transformer~\cite{vaswani2017attention} architecture for end-to-end object detection, where it predicts objects directly using a bipartite matching loss to align predicted and ground-truth objects.
+Through parallel decoding of learnable query embeddings, DETR efficiently processes the global context of the input image to produce accurate detection results.
+Queries in DETR demonstrate a preference for object spatial locations and sizes in a statistical perspective.
+If there exists a deterministic binding between the learned query embeddings and anatomical structures, a steerable object parsing paradigm for medical imaging is achievable.
 Medical imaging differs from natural images mainly in two aspects: 1) the semantic targets inside medical imaging scans are relatively more stable with respect to their quantities and absolute/relative positions, even though there exist some local ambiguities; 2) the anatomical label for each instance is unique.
 These two intrinsic properties constitute the cornerstones of developing a steerable anatomy detector.
 The remaining obstacle is how to obtain a deterministic/steerable binding.

-We empirically find that the model can be trapped in random bindings between queries and ground-truth boxes due to different initialization parameters.
-Two simple examples are illustrated in \cref{binding}(a)(b).
-We take this one step further and intend to fix the binding consequence, as in \cref{binding}(c).
-We define the query set as $q=\{q_i, 0 \leq i \leq Q\}$.
+The original DETR does not have a mechanism to explicitly establish a one-to-one correspondence between queries and ground-truth objects.
+This can result in varying and inconsistent outcomes after different training attempts, where, for example, the 1st query detects the 2nd class, the 2nd query detects the 3rd class, and the 3rd query detects the 1st class, etc, with this pattern changing each time the model converges.
+Two simple random binding examples are illustrated in \cref{binding}(a)(b).
+In order to achieve a steerable system, we expect a fixed binding outcome, as shown in \cref{binding}(c).
+Formally, we define the query set as $q=\{q_i\mid 0 \leq i \leq Q\}$.
 Note that in our experiments, the total number of queries is set as $C+1$, which is the number of output channels for the classification branch in each query prediction, with the channel zero as the background class.